modelscope/FunASR/docs/use_case_showcase.md

 ## Share your result

-If FunASR works well in your project, consider opening a GitHub Discussion or issue with:
+If FunASR works well in your project, consider opening a [showcase issue](https://github.com/modelscope/FunASR/issues/new?template=showcase.md) or GitHub Discussion with:

 - Use case and deployment mode.
 - Model, device, and processing speed.